dsumsio/Data-Curation-Project/README.md

 The files 'post2plot1.png' and 'post2plot2.png' are generated from the 'data_analytics.ipynb' file and are plots that are used in the blog post.

+The file '.gitignore' file contains the file link to my apikey and thus is not shared to ensure security of ethical practices

 Feel free to explore and reach out to me with any questions